 My husband helps me with the housework, cleaning the kitchen, doing laundry, vacuuming, etc. However, he has not always helped.
 I was a stay-at-home-mom for several years while he worked to provide for his family.
 During this time, I felt my job was tending the house and the kids and I never expected him to help with those things.
 Later when I started a career, he still didn’t help me.
-He came home and sat in front of the TV while I prepared meals, did laundry, and all the other chores that had to be done.
+He came home and sat in front of the TV while I prepared meals, did laundry, and did all the other chores that had to be done.
 One day he started helping do the dishes.
 He told me that he had looked around and had seen that he had been lazy and could have been helping me all along.
-Since then he always does his share of the chores around the house.
+Since then he has always done his share of the chores around the house.

 What do you think about this topic?
-Do you share the responsibilities of making a living, tending the house and raising the children?
+Do you share the responsibilities of making a living, tending the house, and raising the children?